SabrinaC043/DreamPortfolio/README.md

 - Deploying to Heroku
 - Implementing favIcons, some of them were not free.
-- Enlarging background created from a sketch.
+- Enlarging background created from my own sketch.

 ### Solutions